Winston helps No. 15 Michigan State rout E Michigan 101-48

 BIG PICTURE

-Eastern Michigan: In his ninth season, coach Rob Murphy has helped the Mid-American Conference program get off to its best start since it also won nine of 10 games to open the 1996-97 season.
+Eastern Michigan: In his ninth season, Murphy has helped the Mid-American Conference program get off to its best start since it also won nine of 10 games to open the 1996-97 season.

+Murphy said the lopsided loss does not affect his team’s ability to compete in the MAC, saying every game left on the schedule is winnable.

+Michigan State: Winston can’t win games by himself and there are signs he will have some help.
+Besides the double-digit scorers, freshman forward Julius Marble matched a season high with nine points in eight-plus minutes.

 INJURY REPORT